cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ##### 4 - For users (OOP) (`db_utils_user_oop.py` + `config.py`?)
 This file contains functions responsible for querying the database and handling db connection errors if they occur.
-Some of these functions will insert user info into the user info table and retrieve it whenever the user logs in, and are used depending on the nature of the API request. *(see details in the API section)*
+Some of these functions will insert user information into the `User_Info table` and retrieve it whenever the user logs in, and are used depending on the nature of the API request. *(see details in the API section)*
-This particular DB Utils script was written in OOP because user data is more easily conducive to this programming paadigm/model.
+This particular DB Utils script was written in OOP because user data is more easily conducive to this programming paradigm/model.

 **Methods in this file**
 - **`class dbConnection`**